Support for Windows 7 has ended

 Microsoft 365 combines best-in-class productivity apps with intelligent cloud services to transform the way you work.

-You can continue to use Windows 7, but your PC will become more vulnerable to security risks once support ends.
-Windows will operate, but you will stop receiving security and quality updates.
+You can continue to use Windows 7, but your PC will become more vulnerable to security risks.
+Windows will operate, but you will no longer receive security and quality updates.
 Microsoft will no longer provide technical support for any issues.

-Windows 7 can still be installed and activated after support has ended.
+Windows 7 can still be installed and activated even though support has ended.
 However, to avoid security risks and viruses, Microsoft recommends upgrading to Windows 10.

-Support for Internet Explorer on Windows 7 devices will be discontinued on January 14, 2020.
+Support for Internet Explorer on Windows 7 devices ended on January 14, 2020.
 As a component of Windows operating system, Internet Explorer follows the same support lifecycle.

 Microsoft 365 Business comes with a free upgrade for users with a Windows 7, 8, or 8.1 Pro license on their device.
 By purchasing Microsoft 365 Business, your users can upgrade all of their old Windows Pro licensed devices at no additional cost.